Survey of patients' experiences (HCAHPS)

 - The quality assurance guidelines- Opens in a new windowExit Disclaimer - Opens in a new window contain details about the development and administration of the HCAHPS Survey, the survey instrument and its official translations, and procedures that must be followed when data is collected and submitted.

-- The HCAHPS Survey- Opens in a new window frequently asked questions document, addresses topics such as the purpose of the HCAHPS Survey, content of survey items, HCAHPS development, history, modes of administration, requirements for participation, eligible patients, sampling, data analysis, and adjustment of HCAHPS results for patient-mix and survey mode.
+- The HCAHPS Survey- Opens in a new window frequently asked questions document, addresses topics like the purpose of the HCAHPS Survey, content of survey items, HCAHPS development, history, modes of administration, requirements for participation, eligible patients, sampling, data analysis, and adjustment of HCAHPS results for patient-mix and survey mode.

 To communicate with CMS staff, please send an email to Hospitalcahps@cms.hhs.gov.